realulim/Bornemisza-DS/README.md

 ## Technology Stack

-#### Application Server: Payara
+#### Business Logic: Payara
 - runs Java-based microservices
 - is clustered via Hazelcast over a private network
-- does client-side load balancing of db cluster
+- does client-side load balancing in front of db cluster

-#### Database: CouchDB
+#### Persistence: CouchDB
 - provides one database per user
 - knows all app nodes and talks to no one else
 - is clustered via Erlang over a private network

 #### Frontend: single page application
-- lean approach with Riot.js framework and micro libraries for pin-pointed functionality
+- lean approach for pin-pointed functionality: Riot.js framework, Grapnel router and qwest XHR2 engine (38 KB total)
 - is fully responsible for the UI, only talks to the backend for data and business logic
 - self-service user registration with email confirmation